How Can Bitcoin Mining Be Profitable? Is It the Best Time to Buy?

 Although demand response programs look primarily into the larger economic view, they will impact energy prices and impact Bitcoin mining’s profitability indirectly.

 Gas flaring is an ancient practice involving the burning of natural gas, which is a by-product of oil extraction.
-The World Bank estimates that about 144 billion cubic meters of gas is flared yearly.
+The World Bank estimates that about 144 billion cubic meters of gas are flared yearly.
 That’s enough power for sub-Saharan Africa.

 While it has been considered a safe practice for a long time, there are innovative solutions that can end the environmental hazards of gas flaring and put wasted energy into better use.